SixteenThousand/Blue/notes/general_notes.md

 ### Map Alt Graphic (AltGr) to Alt
 - In KDE Plasma, use:
     Settings App > Keyboard > Keyboard > Key Bindings >
     Alt and Win behaviour > tick Alt and Meta are on Alt

+## Prevent laptop sleeping on lid close
+- see logind.conf(5)
+- systemd unit you have to reload is `systemd-logind`

+## Backup LibreOffice user profile
+You just have to copy a directory:
+### windows
+~/AppData/Roaming/LibreOffice/4/user
+or $env:APPDATA/LibreOffice/4/user

+### linux
+~/.config/libreoffice/4/user
+or $XDG_CONFIG_HOME/libreoffice/4/user